How to Decorate Art Deco

 Other extravagant elements such as exotic woods, crystal and animal prints are elements that will lend themselves to the Deco interior.

-How to decorate in art deco style
+How to decorate in Art deco style

-So now that we know what some of the main design elements of Art Deco are, how do we combine them to create a modern Art Deco in the 2020s?
+Now that we know what some of the main design elements of Art Deco are, how do we combine them to create a modern Art Deco in the 2020s?
 Let’s take a look at some starting points for decorating an Art Deco inspired interior.

 Add sculptural decor and furniture